quarbby/Today-I-learnt/README.md

 If you want to run a cron job every 5 minutes, do `*/5 * * * * ./runThisScript.sh`.
 Every five hours would be: `0 */5 * * * ./runThisScript.sh`.
 So `0 0 18 Oct * echo Happy Birthday` would print Happy Birthday on the console at 0000hrs on 18 October.

+If you want a cron job that opens a terminal every minute to run a certain script, that's `* * * * * export DISPLAY=:0 && /usr/bin/gnome-terminal -e "./runThisScript.sh"`

 `cron` is named after the Greek work chronos, which means time.
 [Here's some reading when you have time](http://www.computerhope.com/unix/ucrontab.htm)

 ### 10/11/16 - find and xargs